 In the course of my junior year at Hebrew University, I met dozens of Ramahniks from across the United States and Canada and was impressed with their common commitment to Jewish life, as well as by their unbridled enthusiasm about Ramah.
 While completing a degree in Jewish studies and earning a teaching credential in Chicago, I decided to apply to the local Ramah camp — Wisconsin — for a summer position.
-I was heading to law school at the University of Southern California in the fall, and I saw this as an interesting, one time experience.
+I was heading to law school at UCLA in the fall, and I saw this as an interesting, one time experience.
 Little did I know. . . .

 I was interviewed for a position as a counselor by the camp director, Rabbi Burton Cohen, in the spring of 1973.
 The interview, conducted in Hebrew, probed my understanding of the meaning and implications of a camp that defined itself as “dati, ̇hinnuchi, ivri.”
 The depth of the interview was an apt prelude to the experience of being part of a community that thought about the Jewish educational significance of every activity, 24/7.
 From waking up campers, to seating in the dining hall, to relationships on the sports fields, to tefillah, Shabbat, and more—every aspect of life was the subject of deliberate action and reflection.
 Among the many exceptional educators whom I met that summer was Yosi Gordon, then the associate principal of Los Angeles Hebrew High School.
 Rabbi Gordon suggested that I join the faculty of L.A.
 Hebrew High, if only on a part-time basis while attending law school — an offer that I readily accepted.